BlackCorsair/install-jdk-on-steam-deck/README.md

 * Download the official oracle JDK 17 compressed file into your **home** directory, more specifically into `~/.local/jdk`
 * Exec a checksum of the file using the official sha256 checksum
 * Extract the file into `~/.local/jdk/jdk-17.0.4.1`
-* Add some environment variables to your `~/.bashrc`, so your programs / scripts know where `java` is installed.
+* Add some environment variables to your `~/.profile` and then source it, if it wasn't already sourced, in your bashrc, so your programs / scripts know where `java` is installed.
     The variables are:
     * JAVA_HOME: which points to the `~/.local/jdk/jdk-17.0.4.1`
     * PATH: which adds the `bin` directory located in the JAVA_HOME, so every executable is available for you to run

+By adding the variables to `.profile` instead of `.bashrc` we ensure to be more "shell agnostic", so if you run a script in another shell like `sh` or launch a graphical program, it should read the environment variables defined there.

+`.profile` is "manually" sourced in `.bashrc` since `bash` will try to source first `.bash_profile` and `.bash_login` if they exist.
+To learn about this:
+* [man sh: Invocation][4]
+* [bash manual: Invoked with name sh][5].

 With this, you will have a *local* installation of java and even better, you can install multiple versions and then point to the one you need.